Site Loader

 What Happens After a Planning Application Refusal?

-Even with careful planning and professional guidance, there’s a chance your planning application might be refused.
+Even with careful planning and professional guidance, there’s a chance the authority may refuse your planning application.
 Here’s what Yoop Architects does to navigate this situation:

 Post-Decision Communication (Week 8)